 fmi2FunctionTypes.h/fmi2Functions.h are not needed in the “sources” directory, because they are implicitly defined by attribute fmiVersion in file modelDescription.xml.
 Furthermore, in order that the C-compiler can check for consistent function arguments, the header file from the target simulator should be used when compiling the C sources.
 It would therefore be counter-productive (unsafe) if this header file was present.
 These header files are not included in the “binaries” directory, since they are already utilized to build the target simulator executable.The version number of the header file used to construct the FMU can be deduced via attribute fmiVersion in file modelDescription.xml or via function call fmi2GetVersion().]

-[New in FMI 2.0.2: Extra directory]
+[New in FMI 2.0.2:]

 Extra Directory: